satomm1/dds_robot_platform/README.md

 You will also need a conda interpreter.
 I recommend [miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main).

+> [!NOTE]
+> I run this on a Windows machine with WSL (Windows Subsystem for Linux).
+The Docker and dds code should be run via WSL, the GUI should be run from Windows terminal.

 ## DDS
 1) Download my Docker python environment from: https://drive.google.com/drive/folders/1emeEoJrZxV4Nn6ktKUAyXbSTj0LjnlfB?usp=drive_link.